-The Maitland Greening Plan is a local response to the global issue of vegetation clearance and biodiversity loss, and the range of land degradation issues that result from such actions.
+The Plan is a local response to the global issue of vegetation clearance, biodiversity loss, and the range of land degradation issues that result.

-Adopted in 2002, the plan outlines strategies that focus on protecting existing vegetation, whilst rehabilitating and restoring the local environment to address specific land degradation issues.
-The greening plan and its appendix focuses on the vegetation that remains in the Maitland Local Government Area, whilst also providing a strategy for revegetation works.
+The Plan focuses on the vegetation that remains in the Maitland Local Government Area, while also providing a strategy for revegetation works.

 Council has four (4) key focus points for improving biodiversity outcomes when it comes to development.

 - As part of development investigations and rezonings, we are working with ecological experts and landowners to identify areas for conservation.
 This builds upon existing environmentally zoned land and dedicated green space that’s under our care and control.